deltachat/deltachat-pages/zh_CN/help.md

 **Your contact is using Delta Chat on a second device (phone or laptop)**

-If they have another device with a Delta Chat app running, they should remove the account from the new device and add it [as a second device as described here](#multiclient).
+If they have another device with a Delta Chat app running, they should remove the profile from the new device and add it [as a second device as described here](#multiclient).
 As soon as they message you afterwards, the warning will be gone and guaranteed encryption is established with both devices of your contact.